douglin/cloud_ddns/README.md

 7. Add ddnn.sh to cron to update the DNS automatically The following example shows how to setup cron to call ddns.sh every minute.
   [centos@ddns ~]$ crontab –e
 Once in the file, add  “* * * * * <path-to-script>”.
 To monitor if the cron is working monitor /var/log/messages with “tail –f /var/log/messages”.
-Use ping and dig or nslookup to test the name server.

 8. Test the DNS Server
 Use ping and dig or nslookup to test the DNS server